 - Let us know.

-If the bullying is coming from another mobile network, we have an agreement with Vodafone and Telecom to do what we can to stop it.
+If the bullying is coming from another mobile network, we have an agreement with Vodafone and Spark to do what we can to stop it.

 - Important: Threatening messages